AlgoMaster Logo

 Intuition

-If we sort the array, all occurrences of the same element will be adjacent.
-An element that appears more than n/3 times will occupy a contiguous block of length greater than n/3.
-So after sorting, we can scan the array and check whether each element's run length exceeds the threshold.
+After sorting, all occurrences of the same element become adjacent.
+An element that appears more than n/3 times occupies a contiguous run longer than n/3.
+So one scan over the sorted array, measuring each run's length and comparing it against the threshold, finds every majority element.

-This approach trades the O(n) space of a hash map for the O(n log n) time of sorting.
-It's a reasonable middle ground if you want constant auxiliary space and can afford the slower runtime.
+This trades the O(n) space of a hash map for the O(n log n) time of sorting, and it modifies the input.

 Algorithm